 The first association when hearing the name ‘Las Vegas’ will definitely be the luxury hotels and the never-ending entertainment.
 ‘The Sin City’ (as Las Vegas is often referred to) attracts millions of tourists every year.
+But there is some stuff to avoid in Las Vegas, like gambling, at least for some people!

 It is said that every day at least 300 couples decide to get married in Las Vegas!
 Although the city is primarily known for its world-class casinos, it is far from the only thing to do when being here.